Cambodian court charges two journalists with espionage

 The two were charged with “providing information that is destructive to national defense to a foreign state”, when they were caught filing stories to RFA, said Ly Sophana, a spokesman at Phnom Penh Municipal Court.

-“They will be sent to an investigating judge for further procedures,” Ly Sophana told Reuters.
+“They will be sent to investigating judge for further procedures,” Ly Sophana told Reuters.

 A lawyer for the two said the charges were too serious and they had merely been doing their jobs as journalists.